SteveRidout/flashdown/README.md

 **Still working on the V0.1 and not really ready to share yet.
-That said, if it sounds interesting to you, feel free to star the repo and check back in a couple of weeks.**
+That said, if this project sounds interesting to you, feel free to star/watch the repo and check back in a couple of weeks.**

 ## Flashdown: A markup language for spaced repetition flashcards